shapeshed/shapeshed.com/content/posts/firebug_is_simply_brilliant.md

-{
-  "title": "Firebug is simply brilliant",
-  "date": "2006-12-08T00:00:00+00:00",
++++
+date = "2006-12-08T00:00:00+00:00"
-  "description": "Software comes and goes and rarely is there a piece of 'must have' software.
-Firebug, an extension for Firefox, deserves to be to be heralded as an outstanding piece of software and something no web developer should be without. ", "tags": [
+description = "Software comes and goes and rarely is there a piece of 'must have' software.
+Firebug, an extension for Firefox, deserves to be to be heralded as an outstanding piece of software and something no web developer should be without. " tags = ["CSS", "XHTML"] title = "Firebug is simply brilliant"

-    "CSS",
-    "XHTML"
-  ]
-}
++++

 ## Making web development easier